 It’s not just that the Googles and the Yahoos and the Facebooks—the innovative media companies of the world who are leading this from the inside out—it’s not just that those companies have come in with technology to replace media, it’s that media is changing the way technological innovation happens today.

 Here’s a very simple example.
 Think about two separate innovations that have happened in the last 30 years.
 First, back in the heyday of mass media: the internet.
 The internet was incubated within a government agency, DARPA, responsible for solving unsolvable problems and the research and development of our country.
 It incubated this idea of digital communications, pushed it out to large, high-end institutions and universities.
-Eventually it made its way to the business world, where it was grasped and figured out.
+Eventually it made its way to the business world, where it evolved further.
 Finally, it was pushed back around to the consumer.

 Now think about the innovation that have happened in the last ten years.
 The iPad comes to the top of my mind.
 Media has changed how we innovate with technology.
 It was a consumer demand, a consumer need, that Apple decided existed that drove the adoption of tablets.
 It was the individual user at home who adopted that technology first and demanded to the business world that it needed to be used in all aspects of life, because work was simply too hard compared to my life at home.
 And so businesses were forced to adopt a bring-your-own-device policy, and eventually it went to the larger institutions and the government world.